Omi Vaidya

 Omi Vaidya (born January 10, 1982) is an American actor of Indian descent who works in Bollywood films.
-He is best known for his performance as Chatur Ramalingam or "Silencer" in the 2009 buddy-drama film, 3 Idiots.
+He is best known for his performance as Chatur Ramalingam or "Silencer" in the 2009 comedy-drama film, 3 Idiots.
 In addition, Vaidya has played roles on The Office and Arrested Development.
 Omi has directed many short films and worked as a feature film editor.
 He has also appeared in a number of commercials and works as a producer.

 Background

 Vaidya was raised in Joshua Tree in Yucca Valley, California.
 He graduated from the Los Angeles County High School for the Arts and later attended the University of California, Santa Cruz for two years.
 He then transferred to the Tisch School of the Arts at New York University and graduated with honors.

 Vaidya commented on his background in an interview: